-As described in Subsection 6.2, the only effective value of kanjiskip in an hbox is the latest value, so the value of kanjiskip which applied in the entire hbox should be 5 pt.
-However, by the implementation method of LuaTeX, this '5 pt' cannot be known from any callbacks.
-In the tex/packaging.w (which is a file in the source of LuaTeX), there are the following codes:
+As described in Subsection 7.1, the only effective value of kanjiskip in an hbox is the latest value, so the value of kanjiskip which applied in the entire hbox should be 5 pt.
+However, by the implementation method of LuaTeX, this "5 pt" cannot be known from any callbacks.
+In the tex/packaging.w, which is a file in the source of LuaTeX, there are the following codes:

 '''

-void package(int c)
+1226 void package(int c)

-{
+1227 {

 scaled h;

 / height of box /

+1228

+halfword p;

 / first node in a box /

-halfword p;
+1229

+/ max depth /

 scaled d;

-/ max depth /
+1230

 int grp;

+1231

 grp = cur_group;

+1232

 d = box_max_depth;

+1233

 unsave();

+1234

 save_ptr -= 4;

+1235

 if (cur_list.mode_field == -hmode) {

+1236

 cur_box = filtered_hpack(cur_list.head_field,

+1237

 cur_list.tail_field, saved_value(1),

+1238

 saved_level(1), grp, saved_level(2));

+1239

 subtype(cur_box) = HLIST_SUBTYPE_HBOX;

 '''

-Notice that unsave is executed before filtered_hpack (this is where hpack_filter callback is executed): so '5 pt' in the above source is orphaned at unsave, and hence it can't be accessed from hpack_filter callback.
+Notice that unsave() is executed before filtered_hpack(), where hpack_filter callback is executed) here.
+So "5 pt" in the above source is orphaned at unsave(), and hence it can't be accessed from hpack_filter callback.

-The method The code of stack system is based on that in a post of Dev-luatex mailing list3.
+Implementation The code of stack system is based on that in a post of Dev-luatex mailing list6.

-These are two T_EX count registers for maintaining information: $\t T_EX$'s group level when the last assignment was done.
+These are two TeX count registers for maintaining information: $\t tj@@stack$ for the stack level, and $\t tj@@group@level$ for the TeX's group level when the last assignment was done.
 Parameters are stored in one big table named charprop_stack_table, where charprop_stack_table[i] stores data of stack level i.
-If a new stack level is created by $\t T_EX$'s group level is copied.
+If a new stack level is created by $\t tjsetparameter$, all data of the previous level is copied.

-To resolve the problem mentioned in 'Background' above, LuaTeX-ja uses another thing: When a new stack level is about to be created, a whatsit node whose type, subtype and value are 44 (user_defined), 30112, and current group level respectively is appended to the current list (we refer this node by stack_flag).
+To resolve the problem mentioned in above paragraph "Background", LuaTEX-ja uses another trick.
+When the stack level is about to be increased, a whatsit node whose type, subtype and value are 44 (user_defined), stack_marker and the current group level respectively is appended to the current list (we refer this node by stack_flag).
 This enables us to know whether assignment is done just inside a hbox.
-Suppose that the stack level is s and the TeX's group level is t just after the hbox group, then:
+Suppose that the stack level is s and the TEX's group level is t just after the hbox group, then:

-- If there is no stack_flag node in the list of the hbox, then no assignment was occurred inside the hbox.
+- If there is no stack_flag node in the list of the contents of the hbox, then no assignment was occurred inside the hbox.
 Hence values of parameters at the end of the hbox are stored in the stack level s. - If there is a stack_flag node whose value is t + 1, then an assignment was occurred just inside the hbox group.
 Hence values of parameters at the end of the hbox are stored in the stack level s + 1.

-3[Dev-luatex] tex.currentgrouplevel, a post at 2008/8/19 by Jonathan Sauer.
+6[Dev-luatex] tex.currentgrouplevel, a post at 2008/8/19 by Jonathan Sauer.